98jfiore/Quake4GameProject/README.md

   ### What it does: <br />
     Enemies do not attack nor do allies
-    All doors are open so no area is off limits
+    All doors are open so no area is off limits "Talking" to an enemy starts a date
+    In the date, use your movement keys to select dialog options and click to advance dialog Your date will either end in immediate failure or a minigame.
+    You control each minigame by either clicking or using your movement keys.